Disney Plus is a new streaming service launched by the American entertainment titan in November 2019, a little over two years after being announced.

 The Star Wars franchise, to which The Mandalorian belongs, was the first major hit for the streaming platform.
 The entire back catalogue of The Simpsons is also available, and Disney has pulled various TV shows and movies from Netflix and other streaming services.

 Disney Plus looks to be the third-pillar for many consumers, alongside Netflix and Amazon Prime.
-With over 100 million subscribers as of March 2021, it appears to be scaling far ahead of rival services which launched at similar times, such as HBO Max and Peacock.
+With over 120 million subscribers as of 2024, it has scaled far faster than rival services which launched at similar times, such as HBO Max and Peacock.

 Title 1 | Title 2 |